Kuwait To Sign MoU For Pakistani Manpowers Import - UrduPoint

 Kuwait has decided in principle to sign a Memorandum of Understanding (MoU) to import Pakistan's skilled, semi-skilled and unskilled manpower in diverse fields including health, education, agriculture and construction

-"The MoU will open up the Kuwaiti labour markets for Pakistani workforce," a senior official privy to the development told APP Friday.
+"The MoU will open up the Kuwaiti labour markets for Pakistani workforce," a senior official privy to the development told APP.

 Both the dignitaries expressed the resolve for early signing of the MoU and discussed the ways and means for easing the visa process for Pakistanis.